BTOdell/pyz/README.rst

 --------

 1. Bundle all Python source code with fine-grained control over included files.
-2. Ability to “unixify” the output application by prepending a customizable `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`__.
+2. Ability to "unixify” the output application by prepending a customizable `shebang <https://en.wikipedia.org/wiki/Shebang_(Unix)>`__.
 3. Python interpreter version check - display a friendly notice instead of a Python exception if the user runs your application using an